junobuild/docs/docs/roadmap.md

 With unified interfaces, we envision a future where developers can sell their own smart contract templates.

+## Team collaboration

+While Juno is currently focused on individual developers, we recognize the importance of collaboration and are planning to add team support.

 ## Infrastructure

 To support growth and foster new ideas, we aim to make various infrastructure improvements, including: